angrykoala/vue-workshop/README.md

       ....
   </div>
 </template>
 ```

 ### Computed properties
-Adding complex logic in our templates that depend on reactive variables will soon lead to hard to maintain code, in the example above our `v-if` logic is still pretty simple, but it is easy to imagine how complex the condition may grow.
+Adding complex logic in our templates that depend on reactive variables will soon lead to hard to maintain code, in the example above our `v-if` logic is still pretty simple, but it is easy to imagine how the condition may grow.

 Instead of trying to use a method or an extra property, to decouple the logic from the template without compromising performance, we will use Vue [computed properties](https://vuejs.org/v2/guide/computed.html).

-A computed property behaves similar to **getters** in classes, as they are methods that can be used as properties.
-However, they have 2 key particularities:
+A computed property is somewhat similar to **getters** in classes, as they are methods that can be used as properties, however, properties have 2 key differences:
 * A computed property will be reactive, just like normal properties.
 * A computed property uses some sort of memoization (unlike methods or [watchers](https://vuejs.org/v2/guide/computed.html#Watchers)) so it is only executed when referenced properties change.
 This means that even costly operations can be efficiently delegated to a computed property.